 Except that’s not quite the case for most!
-In fact, for most people, the job offer is only the start to the questions, preparations and worry.
+In fact, for most people, the job offer is only the start of the questions, preparations, and worry.
 And so here we go:

 1) “Holy moly I got the job!?”

-This is the moment of elation which immediately follows the job offer.
-You’re beyond happy, you’re probably dancing around your living room and you’re smiling so much it looks like someone has drawn it on with permanent marker!
+This is the moment of elation that immediately follows the job offer.
+You’re beyond happy, you’re probably dancing around your living room and you’re smiling so much it looks like someone has drawn it on with a permanent marker!

 At this point in the process, remember how lucky you are and start telling people close to you so they can share your happiness too.
 Don’t boast though, and be careful who you share your news with!

 If you’re a recent graduate and have lots of friends who have also been struggling to get hired, then keeping it to yourself for a few days might be a nice idea.